-1.3 CONTINUITY OF SUPPLY
+1.3 Continuity of Supply

-Suppliers are required to have well defined business contingency plans in place to ensure continuity of supply in the event of disruption to their operations and/or supply of materials, as a result of manmade events, natural disasters, utility or labour disruptions, equipment or logistics failures or interruptions, or disruptions/attacks on information technology systems.
-These contingency plans shall be reviewed on a regular basis.
-Suppliers shall immediately notify all Magna Divisions to which they • Protection of Magna Information and ship product, the moment they become aware of any potential supply disruption.
+Suppliers are required to have well defined business contingency plans in place to ensure continuity of supply in the event of disruption to their operations and/or supply of materials, as a result of man-made events, natural disasters, utility or labour disruptions, equipment or logistics failures or interruptions, or disruptions/attacks on information technology systems.
+These contingency plans shall be reviewed on a regular basis, or annually at minimum.
+Suppliers shall immediately notify all Magna Divisions to which they ship product, the moment they become aware of any potential supply disruption.
+Should production interruptions be of an extended nature, requiring a full or partial stoppage in production, we expect suppliers to conduct and document thorough shutdown and startup procedures.
+Magna retains the right to request copies of shutdown/startup checklists or audits, as deemed necessary by our own risk mitigation processes.

-Each Supplier to Magna shall identify an individual from the Supplier's manufacturing location, with sufficient authority to assume responsibility for dealing with any product quality and/or delivery related issues that may impact Magna or Magna's Customers.
+Each supplier to Magna shall identify an individual from the supplier's manufacturing location, with sufficient authority to assume responsibility for dealing with any product quality and/or delivery related issues that may impact Magna or Magna's Customers.
 The identified contact needs to be available at any time such issues arise.
 Contact information shall be made available to the Magna Division being supplied, or uploaded in the appropriate database(s), as directed by Magna.

-1.4 CORPORATE SOCIAL RESPONSIBILITY/ SUSTAINABILITY
+In the absence of a specially designated contact, the Quality contact, registered in eRFX, will be assumed to have sufficient authority.

+1.4 Corporate Social Responsibility/Sustainability